ena-infrastructure/specifications/ena-oauth2-profile.md

 > TODO: If an authorization request includes a scope parameter, the corresponding issued JWT access token MUST include a `scope` claim.
 Section 2.2.3 of \[[RFC9068](#rfc9068)\].

+- `azp`?

+<a name="the-audience-claim"></a>
+#### 6.1.1.
+The Audience Claim

 > About `aud`: the resource server should assume its resource identifier, but should also be able to handle aud-values that map directly to the invoked URL (if different from the resource identifier).

-- `azp`?

 <a name="refresh-tokens"></a>
 ### 6.2.
 Refresh Tokens